 It was the year 2000, I was 33 years old, and I seemed to have the perfect life.
-I had a job, a husband, a home, a little red sports car.
+I had a decent job, a nice home, a little red sports car.

 In theory, I should have been happy.